republik/plattform/src/components/Typography/docs.md

 ## Webfonts

-We have four font cuts:
+We have five font cuts:

+- `serifTitle`
 - `serifRegular`
 - `serifBold`
 - `sansSerifRegular`